The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: Active anisotropic plate model

 The leading-order terms on the right-hand side of Eqs.~\eqref{eq:u1_Z}--\eqref{eq:u2_Z} consist of quantities that do not depend on the transverse coordinate.
-Indeed, \(\xi\) is defined as the vertical displacement of the middle surface \(\mathcal{S}\), while \(a_{\alpha3}\) is independent of \(Z\) by assumption.
-Therefore, upon integration, we find that the in-plane displacements exhibit the classical linear dependence on \(Z\) that follows from the Kirchhoff hypothesis:
+Indeed, \(\xi\) is defined as the vertical displacement of the middle surface \(\mathcal{S}\), while \(a_{\alpha3}\) are independent of \(Z\) by assumption.
+Therefore, upon integration, we find that the in-plane displacements exhibit the classical linear dependence on \(Z\):

 In general, depending on the scaling of the in-plane displacements \(u_\alpha^{(0)}\), different plate models can be derived.
 Under the present scaling assumptions from Eq.~\eqref{eq:scalings}, we have \(u_\alpha^{(0)} = \mathcal{O}(\xi^2/L)\), effectively rendering all terms on the right-hand side of Eq.~\eqref{eq:displacemnt_Kirch} of the same order.
 We remark that the kinematic relations of Eq.~\eqref{eq:displacemnt_Kirch} are equivalent to those derived in \citep{dervaux2009morphogenesis}.
 However, as will become clear, in the following the presence of anisotropy and $Z$-dependent activity will significantly affect $u_1^{(0)}$, $u_2^{(0)}$, and $\xi$, leading to marked differences in the model compared to others.